kamangir/awesome-bash-cli/bash/bootstrap/config/README.md

 # configuring `abcli`

-config files are carried through the seed and are mainly [excluded from git](./.gitignore).
+config files are carried through the seed and are mainly [excluded from git](./.gitignore) - create new copies based on [the given templates](./template) and fill up the files using the following instructions.

 ## [abcli.sh](./abcli.sh)